 - Secure their permission.

 - Don’t forget this very important step!
 Be sure that you have had the freelancer sign the proper permission and disclosure forms before you run your background screen.
-Keep the documents on file, exactly like you would a direct hire.
+Keep the documents on file, exactly like you would for a direct hire.